Riverism: Ideology

 Riverists claim to follow the original political trend of the Colorado Party, and to derive their ideology directly from Fructuoso Rivera, a caudillo of the Independence War and later a relevant political figure of the country.

 Riverism supports the presidential system and believes in a strong executive power.
 The riverist movement has been divided by scholars and contemporaries between a "constitutionalist" faction, led by Juan Campisteguy, and a "pro-coup" side led by Manini Ríos who, despite publicly identified as a republican, had allegedly plotted against the government and tried to stage a coup d'état.
 Still, riverists were deeply critical of the perceived batllist intents to reform the constitution in order to remain in power, and supported transparency policies such as secret ballots.

 Self-proclaimed conservatives, riverists were ambiguous towards the eight-hour day law as well as the legal recognition of natural children.
 Some Riverists supported the dictatorship of Argentine José Félix Uriburu in 1930, which it recommended as a model.
 Faced with the economic crisis of 1930, some Riverists supported the dictatorship of Gabriel Terra, blaming many of the ills on the 1918 Constitution promoted by Batllismo.
 Manini Ríos admired European fascism, sent a telegram of support to the Nationalists during the Spanish Civil War and defended Benito Mussolini.
 His son Alberto Manini Ríos advocated for Third Position.
 If his other son Carlos Manini Ríos was a Riverist or a Riverist which supported the Uriburu Dictatorship, the nationalists in the Spanish Civil War, European fascism and third position is not known.

-Neverthelss, the Riveristas called for a number of progressive policies similar to those proposed by Batlle.
+Nevertheless, the Riveristas called for a number of progressive policies similar to those proposed by Batlle.
 From its origin, according to one journal, the Riverista faction “proposed in its program political rights and civil equality for women; the statute of the civil servant; the Labor Code, with regulation of the work of women and minors; workers' insurance for disqualification; hygiene and safety in workshops; insurance for work accidents; measures for forced unemployment; conciliation and arbitration, as a solution to strikes; economic and hygienic housing for urban and rural workers; improvement and development of assistance; professional technical schools; construction of urban and rural schools, improvement of salaries and guarantee in the appointments and promotions of teachers; compulsory physical education, free vocational education courses, popular libraries; reform of the tax system, with relief for basic necessities; promotion of industries derived from the use of the country's raw materials, promotion of public works and improvement of the means of transportation.”

 Riverists are economically liberal, try to minimize state interventionism and opposed the numerous statist policies promoted by Batlle (Some Riverists that are pro-fascism supported government intervention).
 Riverism is staunchly anti-communist.
 The movement is close to the liberal ruralist ideology and was popular in the countryside.